vivek2584/CHIP-8-emulator/README.md

 # CHIP-8 Emulator

-A CHIP-8 emulator for the COSMAC VIP computer written in Rust.
+A CHIP-8 emulator for the COSMAC VIP microcomputer written in Rust.

 ## Dependencies:-